azaria-fairuz/sea-salon/README.md

 # SEA-Salon, 2024/07/02

 This is my submission for COMPFEST 16 Software Engineering Academy.
-Thank you for reading and I hove this readme files can help you try my submission.
-Feel free to contact me if there is something you wanted to ask for.
+My biggest Thank you for reading this and I hope this simple readme files can help you try my submission.
+Feel free to contact through email me if there is something you wanted to ask for.

+- email = fairuz.akbar.azaria@mail.ugm.ac.id

 ## Technologies

 The main technology behind this project is **Python**.
 I'm using Python **Flask** to built my project.
-For the database, I'm using **CockroachDB**.
+For the database, I'm using **CockroachDB's** PostgreSQL.
 I then deploy this project using **Docker** on my personal **Alibaba Linux server**.

 ## System Architectures